Skip to Main Content

 Business lines of credit offer flexibility and usually have fewer requirements than business loans, but lenders often restrict the amount that you can borrow.
 Generally, business lines of credit will have lower limits than traditional business loans.

-Keep in mind that business lines of credit rates may be variable, meaning that your initial rate may rise over the course of your repayment.
+Keep in mind that business lines of credit rates may have variable interest rates, meaning that your initial rate may rise over the course of your repayment.
 There are also usually fees that add to the initial cost of obtaining a line.

 When you borrow from the credit line, you also want to make sure that you can successfully manage the repayments, as you will have a set repayment term, such as six to 18 months.
 A great way to do this is to add the loan repayments as a budget line item in your business budget to ensure you can afford them.